This tropical green tea mocktail recipe is refreshing, light, and delicious. The virgin green tea sangria will invigorate you!

 Ready to whip up this delicious green tea mocktail?
-This tasty pineapple sangria without alcohol tastes like summer, so get ready to add this drink to your list of go-to tropical mocktails!
+This tasty virgin green tea sangria tastes like summer, so get ready to add this drink to your list of go-to tropical mocktails!

 If you’d like the recipe to be a little sweeter, you can add some rosemary simple syrup.

-- If you want the drink to be colder, feel free to add some ice cubes.
+- If you want the drink to be colder, add some ice cubes.

-- If you want a bubbly drink, replace the water for sparkling water.
+- If you want a bubbly drink, replace the water with sparkling water.